Thursday, April 29, 2021

 To offer a simplified version of the social rank or classes, anyone considered "royalty" included the King, Queen, their children, or the brothers and sisters of the King/Queen.
 They usually held the rank of Dukes, Duchesses, Viscounts, and Marquesses.

-Merchant - These were the merchants who supplied food, furniture, wine, fibers - such as wool or linen, etc. This class also included tradesmen who made products for public consumption.
+Merchant - The merchants were actually a part of the middle-class, just like the Yeomanry.
+They supplied food, furniture, wine, fibers - such as wool or linen, etc. This class also included tradesmen who made products for public consumption.
 This group also probably included innkeepers; they were also known as "citizens."
+At renfaire, you see reenactors claiming that because they were merchants and were wealthy, they could wear clothing as fine as the nobility.
+But they were NOT part of the nobility.
+Wealthy didn't entitle you to privilege, "titles" did.

-Yeomanry - This was the "middling" class who saved enough to live comfortably, but who at any moment, through illness or bad luck, might be plunged into poverty.
+Yeomanry - They are those among the "middling" class who saved enough to live comfortably, owned or rented their own land to work, but who at any moment, through illness or bad luck, might be plunged into poverty.
 This class included the farmers, tradesmen, and craft workers.

 Laborers - These were the day laborers, poor husbandmen, and some retailers who did not own their own land.
 Artisans, shoemakers, carpenters, brick masons, and all those who worked with their hands belonged to this class of society.